 How Does the Online ITIL Expert Support Work?

 It's very simple.
 Begin by purchasing the Expert Answers Service based on your support needs.
-Then submit a support request from our Help Center, or e-mail us your question.
+Then submit a support request from our Help Center.
 Be sure to use the same e-mail address you used to purchase ITIL Expert Support.

 We may ask you to provide additional information so that we can focus our answers to best address your needs.
 We will e-mail you an expert answer from a knowledgeable ITIL expert.